 Deadline for filing an Audit Application can be found on the Important Dates page.

 The University reserves the right to cancel any course for which the enrollment is insufficient.
 Students may register without penalty for another course of equal credit or receive a full refund of tuition and fees.
 The University also reserves the right to change faculty assignments, and therefore cannot guarantee students the faculty of their choice.

 Course registration overlaps may be permitted with written approval of the instructors of both courses as well as the approval of the Dean(s) and Chairperson(s) responsible for the instructional areas.
-Students must submit written approval to the Office of the Registrar in order to register for overlapping courses; the student or his/her representative must do this in person.
-Course overlap forms are available in the Office of the Registrar in Red Hawk Central or on the Forms page.
+Students must submit written approval to Red Hawk Central in order to register for overlapping courses; the student or his/her representative must do this in person.
+Course overlap forms are available on the Forms page.

 Academic credits are awarded on the semester hour (S.H.) basis.
 One semester hour, usually representing 50 minutes of class activity per week for 15 weeks, is equal to one (1) credit.
 Semester credit hour may also be defined as 150 minutes of academic work each week for 15 weeks in one semester, which is typically accomplished by 50 minutes of face-to-face class activity each week complemented by at least 100 minutes each week of laboratory or outside assignments (or the equivalent thereof for semesters of different length).
 It may also be accomplished through an equivalent amount of academic work which may include additional class time, laboratory work, internships, practical studio work, and other forms of academic work.